 Also on a personal level, loans and credit card providers are looking at payment holidays, lower monthly payments, and no late-payment penalty fees.

-This is all about helping extend and accommodate debt to again help businesses and individuals with cash flow through the next few months.
+This is all about helping extend and accommodate debt to again help businesses and individuals with cash flow throughout the next few months.

-The more this is done, the more help to cover direct property costs and issues.
+The more this is done, the more help there is to cover direct property costs and issues.